saferpay/sndbx/texts/recurring.md

 > You should perform the initial transaction with your normal eCommerce TerminalID.
 It is more secure if the cardholder goes through all security measures like, entering the CVC and performing the 3D Secure authentication process.
 These security measures are not applicable with the recurring transaction as the cardholder is not present.
 Thus, recurring payments do not offer liability shift.

-> If you want to validate the cardholder without actually charging his bank account, you can trigger a “dummy” authorization with a small amount value (e.g. 1 Euro; Amount value “100”).
+> If you want to validate the cardholder without charging his bank account, you can trigger a “dummy” authorization with a small amount value (e.g. 1 Euro; Amount value “100”).
 If the transaction is not captured the customer will not be charged and therefore the cardholder will not notice this authorization.
 Please note that some banks do not support authorization of amounts smaller than 1 Euro (1 Dollar; 1 CHF etc.)

 ### B. Validating the transaction